Looking for help with your list?

-Mailchimp offers two opt-in settings for your lists: single opt-in and double opt-in.
+Mailchimp offers two opt-in settings for your audience: single opt-in and double opt-in.
 Both processes collect email addresses easily and safely and help you grow your audience.
 Depending on your organization’s needs, you may want to try the double opt-in process, which includes an extra confirmation step that verifies each email address.

 In this article, you'll learn about the double opt-in process and how to use it.